threeML/xspec-modelsonly/README.md

 # xspec-modelsonly
-This package builds XSPEC models only using readline 6.2 in order to be compatible with fermitools
+This package builds XSPEC models only using readline 6.2 in order to be compatible with fermitools.